prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 In more general terms, <b>when two quantum systems get entangled with each other, the universe gets split into multiple branches</b>.

-Now, the concept/analogy of this "branching" above is just for our convenience of understanding.
+Now, the concept/analogy of this "branching" or "splitting" above is just for our convenience of understanding.
 It is very convenient for us human beings to think like that.

 Actually it's just a single wave function as an outcome.
 You are just a single instance of the whole outcome wave function(i.e. the distribution) now.